AIRe-Platform/aire-id/README.md

 ## Getting Started

+You need to have [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
+Pull the repository and its submodules.

-Open the solution in VS Code (on Windows/Linux/macOS).
-Install the recommended extensions.
+Open the solution in VS Code (recommended, works on Windows/Linux/macOS).
+You may also use Visual Studio on macOS and Windows.

+On VS Code: Install the recommended extensions.

+Configure `local.settings.json` as instructed.
+You should be running the AIRe Services module locally with Azurite.
+Add `mail-queue` queue into the Table Storage if it does not exist.

 Hit F5 and you should be good to go.

-You may also use Visual Studio on macOS and Windows.

-Remember to configure!

 ## Configuration